 Located at the side of a peaceful little creek, Beitou Public Library is by far one of the most beautiful sights to see in the district.

 Built in 2006, the structure is meant to resemble a wooden ship and has actually been classified as completely green!
-It gets 10% of its energy from solar panels and 40% of its water from rainwater that trickles through a blanket of plant life on its roof.
+The solar panels on its roof provide energy while an enormous proportion of the water is collected from the rainwater that gathers on the roof!
 On top of that, it makes for quite a photo too!

 Remains of Tenguan Hot Spring Hotel